stevematkin/Etch-a-Sketch/README.md

-Building an etch-a-sketch in javascript using DOM manipulation
+Building an etch-a-sketch in javascript using DOM manipulation.
+Able to reset and resize through user input.